Search ×

 An aerial view of St Paul's Cathedral.

-English: St Paul's Cathedral and the remaining tower of St Augustine, Watling Street, which was otherwise destroyed during World War 2.
-This is a HDR panoramic stitch, comprising 60 frames (3 exposures * 20 segments).
+St Paul's Cathedral and the remaining tower of St Augustine, Watling Street, which was otherwise destroyed during World War II.
+This is an HDR panoramic stitch, comprising 60 frames (3 exposures * 20 segments).

-A 5 x 5 segment mosaic image of St Paul's Cathedral at night.
-Taken by myself with a Canon 5D and 100mm f/2.8 lens.
+A 5 x 5 segment mosaic image of St Paul's Cathedral at night, taken with a Canon 5D and a 100mm f/2.8 lens.

-English: The dome of St Paul's Cathedral.
-Looking west on the roof terrace of One New Change in the City of London.
-Photographer's notes: Each of the 23 frames were taken with a Sony A77II camera and Sony 50 f/1.8 lens.
-The exposure was f/8, 1/250s, ISO 100.
-The camera was supported by a Giottos YTL 9383 tripod, Sunwayfoto DB-36 ball head and Nodal Ninja 3II panoramic head.
+The dome of St Paul's Cathedral, viewed from the roof terrace of One New Change in the City of London.
+The photograph consists of 23 frames taken with a Sony A77II camera and a Sony 50 f/1.8 lens.
+The exposure was set at f/8, 1/250s, ISO 100, with the camera supported by a Giottos YTL 9383 tripod, Sunwayfoto DB-36 ball head, and Nodal Ninja 3II panoramic head.

-English: The south west clock tower of St Paul's Cathedral in London, as viewed from the roof.
+The southwest clock tower of St Paul's Cathedral in London, as viewed from the roof.
 Stitched from 7 frames.

-British English: The Operation Banner Service held at St Paul's Cathedral, London, on Wednesday, 10 September 2008.
-The 300,000 members of the British Armed Forces who served on Operation Banner in Northern Ireland, were honoured at a service in St Paul’s Cathedral, London, today, Wednesday 10 September 2008.
-The service was held in the presence of more than 2,000 veterans and their families along with The Prince of Wales, The Duchess of Cornwall, Prime Minister Gordon Brown, Baroness Thatcher, Tony Blair, Defence Secretary Des Browne, Veterans Minister Derek Twigg and Chief of the Defence Staff (CDS) Air Chief Marshal Sir Jock Stirrup.
-Thanks were given to the many Servicemen and women from across all three Services, along with the many civil servants who served in Northern Ireland.
-The commemoration also remembered the hundreds of Service personnel who gave their lives helping to bring greater peace and stability to the Province over a 38 year period, the longest deployment in British military history.
-Organisation: Ministry of Defence (United Kingdom) (UK MOD} Object name: 08255-005 Category: MIS Supplemental categories: Events Keywords: St Pauls, Cathedral, Service, Op, Operation, Banner, Northern Ireland, Commemoration Country: UK
+The Operation Banner Service was held at St Paul's Cathedral, London, on Wednesday, 10 September 2008, to honor the 300,000 members of the British Armed Forces who served on Operation Banner in Northern Ireland.
+The service took place in the presence of more than 2,000 veterans and their families, along with The Prince of Wales, The Duchess of Cornwall, Prime Minister Gordon Brown, Baroness Thatcher, Tony Blair, Defence Secretary Des Browne, Veterans Minister Derek Twigg, and Chief of the Defence Staff Air Chief Marshal Sir Jock Stirrup.
+Thanks were given to the many servicemen and women from all three services, as well as the civil servants who served in Northern Ireland.
+The commemoration also remembered the hundreds of service personnel who gave their lives helping to bring greater peace and stability to the Province during the 38-year period, marking the longest deployment in British military history.

-English: A view of the interior dome of St Paul's Cathedral from the north west, diagonally across the central dome.
-Left of centre is the choir, and right of centre is the south transept.
+A view of the interior dome of St Paul's Cathedral from the northwest, diagonally across the central dome.
+Left of center is the choir, and right of center is the south transept.

 St Paul's Cathedral